FIS Alpine Ski World Cup: Finals

 Since 1993 the International Ski Federation (FIS) has hosted a World Cup Final at the end of each season in March.
 During five days, men's and women's races are held in four disciplines: slalom, giant slalom, Super G, and downhill, as well as a team event.
 Only a limited number of racers are invited to ski at the Finals, including the top 25 in the World Cup standings in each discipline, the current junior World Champions in each discipline, and any skiers with at least 500 points in the general classification.
 Because of the smaller field, World Cup points are only awarded to the top 15 finishers in each race.

-From inception, the finals took place during one week, with the speed events held during the week and the technical events during the weekend.
+From their inception, the finals took place during one week, with the speed events held during the week and the technical events during the weekend.
 However, in 2024, the schedule was changed so that the finals took up two weekends, with the technical events held during the first weekend and the speed events held during the second.
-Then, in 2025, the finals took up a week and a half, with the speed events held during the first weekend and the technical events held on weekdays during the second week.
+However, that backfired when a snowstorm hit on the last day of the fortnight, cancelling both downhills.
+Then, beginning in 2025, the finals were changed again to take up a week and a half, with the downhill training runs held during the first week, the speed event finals held that weekend, and the technical events held on weekdays during the second week.